-The 'Empty Hopes' initiative has been launched by Torfaen County Borough Council to identify empty properties within the Borough and to offer a support and advice service to owners.
+The 'Empty Hopes' initiative was launched by Torfaen Council to identify empty properties within the Borough and offer support and advice to owners.

 What problems do empty properties cause?

 Empty Properties can lead to social, economic and environmental concerns including:

 - Creating eyesores which are a target for nuisance and anti-social behaviour

 - Contributing to the housing shortage.

 - Increasing pressure for housing development on Greenfield sites to meet housing demand.

 - Burdening the local authority with lost revenue from council tax and the time and resources spent by Public Health, Building Control, Fire Authority and Police Services.